Beyond the Bamboo Canvas:

 Friday, November 2nd 2018

-FIT 27th Street between 7th and 8th Avenues, 8th floor;
+27th Street between 7th and 8th Avenues, 8th floor;

 Link to Directions and Accomodations